OpenBMB/ArcLight/README.md

 We sincerely invite developers from around the world to participate in the project and help build a high-performance unified-memory LLM inference framework together.

 Before running ArcLight, you need to [download](https://huggingface.co) a model.
 ArcLight uses the GGUF model format from the [llama.cpp](https://github.com/ggml-org/llama.cpp) project.
 Instructions for converting models to GGUF can be found in the llama.cpp documentation.
-The current codebase includes model definitions for Qwen3, Llama, and MiniCPM5.
+The current codebase includes model definitions for Qwen3, Llama, MiniCPM5, and BitCPM/MiniCPM4 (1.58-bit ternary, `TQ2_0`; the `bitcpm4-*` models).
 We recommend starting with Qwen3-4B or another small GGUF model for initial testing.
 Contributions for additional model families are welcome.

 Example command: